Best Places To Live in Florida

 Its location along the southeastern border of the United States provides residents with ample job opportunities as well as gorgeous year-round weather.

-This city of more than 92,000 residents features the largest collection of art deco architecture in the world along with great beaches, top restaurants and dynamic nightspots.
+This city of about 83,000 residents features the largest collection of art deco architecture in the world along with great beaches, top restaurants and dynamic nightspots.
 While the city has a reputation as a party place, there are many family-friendly things to do in Miami Beach.
 Nearly 20 distinct neighborhoods grace the city’s landscape, making Miami Beach a magnet for diverse groups of residents as well as tourists.
 Miami Beach ranked as one of the 2018 Top 100 Best Places to Live.

 Whether it’s popping into a museum for the afternoon or biking through a nature preserve, there’s no shortage of interesting (and affordable) things for Tampa residents to do.
 The city also has a thriving LGBTQ scene, and its Pride events are not to be missed.